jvzonlab/OrganoidTracker/manuals/INDEX.md

 # OrganoidTracker manual

 Welcome to the OrganoidTracker manual!
-This document will tell you how to use the "visualizer", the program that displays all the images and the annotations.
+This manual will tell you how to do manual and automated tracking, and also give you an overview of the code of OrganoidTracker.

 Tutorials
 ---------